Xeohagani/OP-Auto-Clicker/README.md

 Hotkeys work in the background for convenience.

-If you want to automate group of mouse actions, Please try this https://sourceforge.net/projects/orphamielautoclicker/files/AutoClickers.exe/download

 Whats new in v1.0.0.2:
 1. You can now change your hotkeys!
 2. Changed the about page